stanleyn/pediatric_HF/README.md

 Date: June 8, 2020

+* Tutorial: This is a good accompany to the Vopo repository with more comprehensive examples.
+See `Tutorial_SingleCellViz.md` for more viusalization examples.

 * purpose: running pediatric HF analysis.
 But lately, a good tutorial for people learning how to use VoPo on complicated cytof datasets with multiple stims, etc.

 * dependencies: flowCore, foreach, doParallel, iterators, plyr, randomForest, matrixStats, ROCR, FastKNN, miscTools, viridis, ggplot2, reshape2